prophesee-ai/openeb/cmake/custom_targets/README_metavision_open.md

  3. Generate the makefiles using CMake: `cmake .. -DBUILD_TESTING=OFF`
  4. Compile: `cmake --build . --config Release -- -j 4`

-You can now use OpenEB directly from the build folder.
-For this, you will need to update your environment variables using this script (which you may add to your ~/.bashrc to make it permanent):
+To use OpenEB directly from the build folder, update your environment variables using this script (which you may add to your ~/.bashrc to make it permanent):

 ```bash